rtk-rs/rtk/README.md

 RTK
 ===

-RTK toolsuite and set to application for precise positioning
+Server and client sides applications for precise positioning.

-- solver : is a position solver written in Rust